wallaceiam/umg-technical-test/README.md

 ## General comments and findings

+Because this is a small data set, I have not looked to optimizing the search but rather just for

+I have not provided tests for the Repositories as a) they are simple wrappers around third-party libraries and b) there is no business logic contained within.
+I would have liked to use async/await with the file IO but as CsvHelper doesn't require it to retrieve all the records and again due to the small data set - I have obmitted it.
+It this was connected to a SQL/no-SQL or some other data store than I would have definitely used async methods to retrieve the data.

 The date formatting and parsing seems really unneccessary and I'm not sure what skill it is actually testing from the candidate.
 Using YYYY-MM-dd would greatly simplify this test.

 Similar to the dates is the command input - why can't this be parameterized? ie,